Maine Mendoza: Writing career

 Mendoza has been maintaining a personal blog, the Pessimistic Optimist Bella, since 2012.
 In October 2017, her first autobiographical book entitled Yup, I Am That Girl was published by Summit Media and was launched on October 26, 2017.
 The book's title is based on her Twitter account's bio and according to its short description, an unfiltered version of her personal blog.
 After the book launching was declared, the #YupIAmThatGirl trended on Twitter and book authors Lang Leav and Michael Faudet reacted positively to Mendoza's book.
 Her book was already sold out in just four hours after a bookstore announced its availability.

 Music career

 Mendoza wrote and interpreted "Imagine You and Me," the theme song for the 2016 movie of the same name.
 The music for the song is done by Vic Sotto with arrangements by Jimmy Antiporda.
 A duet version of the song was also released for the film.

 In June 2018, Mendoza signed a record deal with Universal Records.
 Neocolours lead vocalist Ito Rapadas is the over-all producer of Mendoza's first album.

 Personal life

-Mendoza and Arjo Atayde were married on July 28, 2023, at the Alphaland Baguio Mountain Lodges Chapel in Baguio City.
+Mendoza and Arjo Atayde were married on July 28, 2023, at the Alphaland Baguio Mountain Lodges Chapel in Baguio.
 The private ceremony was attended by their families and closest friends.